Take a trip to the land of the gods

 Islands in the sky

 Mt.
-Kirishima is comprised of over a dozen peaks covering an area of over 15 kilometers.
+Kirishima is comprised of more than 20 volcanoes and extends over 20 kilometres east to west.
 Mt.
 Karakuni, the tallest, soars 1,700 meters in the center.
 To the south is Mt.
 Takachiho, revered as where the god Ninigi no Mikoto descended to earth and eventually founded the Japanese Imperial line.
 The mountains are often shrouded in mist, making them appear to float above the surrounding foothills.

 Hiking through heaven

 To truly appreciate the majestic natural beauty of the area head into the hills.
 Choose from many different courses, but know the full-length Kirishima ridge trail provides the best views of the surrounding scenery and amazing crater lakes.
-Be sure to check volcanic activity as the path closes when Shinmoedake erupts.
+Some trails are closed when volcanic activity increases, so be sure to check the status of volcanic activity.

 The spear of the gods

 The trail from Takachiho-gawara, the original location of Kirishima-jingu Shrine , to Mt.
 Takachiho is perhaps the most spiritual.
 On a misty morning, you can imagine you're in a scene from Japanese mythology.
-This is also true when you reach the peak and see Ninigi no Mikoto's spear piercing the mountaintop.
+This is also true when you reach the peak and see a bronze spear piercing the mountaintop.

 * The information on this page may be subject to change due to COVID-19.